A RESEARCH-BASED CERTIFICATION PROGRAM ON YOGA AND INTEGRATIVE MEDICINE FOR BRAIN HEALTH AND HEALTHY AGING.

 ARPF understands that sometimes plans change and that is why we have the following Cancellation/Refund Policy: All cancellations must be submitted in writing to email@example.com within 48 hours of registration.
 We will process a full refund minus a minimal processing fee.
-Cancellations received after the online course is made available in August are non-refundable and can be applied to another program.
-For Mahan level registrations who receive the 2 Free books for suggested reading, a small fee will apply if cancellations are received before August 1, 2019.
+Cancellations received after 3 days from registration are non-refundable and can be applied to another program.